khalilsellamii/kerberos-with-postgres/README.md

 > MAKE SURE TO ENTER THE SAME CONFIGURATION YOU ENTERED IN THE KDC MACHINE (realm name and servers)

 `*` initialize the keytab file
+> this step should be done in the kdc machine, generate the keytab file in kdc machine and then transfer it to the postgres service machine
+> NB: any transfer method should do it (I used python to host a web server in the kdc machine and then execute the command```wget kdc:8000/postgres.keytab``` in the service machine)
 ```
 $ sudo ktutil
 ktutil: addent -password -p <PRINCIPAL> -k <key_Number> -e <encryption_method>